 Many of the 156 Mandatory Federal Class I Areas in the United States are found in the West (see Figure 1.
-As mentioned, Section 51.309 of the final Regional Haze Rule (RHR) offers two alternatives for addressing Federal Class I Areas3.
-As part of their 2003 SIP element submittal, States either addressed 1) all of the 16 Class I Areas of the Colorado Plateau, or 2) all of the 16 Class I Areas of the Colorado Plateau and additional Class I Areas outside of the Colorado Plateau but inside the nine GCVTC state transport region.
+As mentioned, Section 51.309 of the final Regional Haze Rule (RHR) offers two alternatives for addressing Federal Class I Areas.
+As part of their 2003 SIP element submittal, States either addressed 1) all of the 16 Class I Areas of the Colorado Plateau, or 2) all of the 16 Class I Areas of the Colorado Plateau, or 2) all of the 16 Class I Areas of the Colorado Plateau but inside the nine GCVTC state transport region.

-3 For purposes here, the term Class I Areas means the Mandatory Class I Federal Areas.
+For purposes here, the term Class I Areas means the Mandatory Class I Federal Areas.